 Trevor lives in Asheville, North Carolina, where he is active in economic development.
 In 2005, he co-founded Meet the Geeks, a 501(c)3 non-profit aimed at connecting and growing tech businesses within Western North Carolina.
 He travels to Boston frequently where he participates in the Boston software and entrepreneur communities.

-In his personal life, Trevor has done a lot of arts-based work, including writing a travelogue, drawing, and performing with several circuses.
+In his personal life, Trevor swing dances weekly and has done a lot of arts-based work, including writing a travelogue, drawing, and performing with several circuses.
 From 2001 to 2003, he was a director and co-founder of The ARK, a multidisciplinary community arts center in New Orleans.

 About Lab Escape

 Lab Escape is a 9 year old enterprise software company that sells heat map data visualization software to large and mid-sized companies to help managers gain quicker and deeper insights into their data.

 Lab Escape’s products are available for desktop, web and SDK deployments, and can be used either standalone or integrated into internal applications and dashboards.
 To learn more about Lab Escape’s products, please visit the Learning Center, read the blog or download a free trial of Heat Map Explorer.